 - Safety Safety always comes first.
 The New York Cycle Club and the B-SIG are committed to making our group rides as safe as possible and will adhere to recognized safe cycling practices.
-We will teach these throughout the Sig, but urge you get a head start by reviewing this informative website: http://BicycleSafe.com.
+We will teach these throughout the SIG, but urge you get a head start by reviewing this informative website: http://BicycleSafe.com.
 Our sport has risks.
 Before each ride, every B-SIG participant will agree to a waiver which is a legal agreement between each cyclist and the NYCC.
-Please read and understand that by signing into each ride you have agreed to the waiver's terms. - Skills The B SIG has a formal curriculum of skills.
+Please read the wavier and understand that by signing into each ride you have agreed to the waiver's terms. - Skills The B SIG has a formal curriculum of skills.
 Each week, you will be asked to review the appropriate lesson materials in the Riders Guide.
-Then, when we meet for the ride, we will review the skill for that week in a short class beforehand and work on the skill during the ride itself.
+We'll have a short "class" before each ride to review the materials and we'll work on the skill during the ride itself.
 The skills aspect of the SIG is designed to be progressive and cumulative.
 You will build on what you've learned before.
 By participating in the B SIG, you will become a skilled, competent and confident cyclist. - Fun While we're very serious about the safety and the skills aspects of the SIG, at the end of the day, we really do want everyone to have a good time.
 This is supposed to be fun, right?

 You may note that we haven't put any specific emphasis on "speed" as a goal of the SIG.
 As you go through the SIG program --and assuming you come to all the rides and do the midweek workouts - your speed most likely will increase.
 Everyone's physical abilities, fitness levels and limitations are different, however, so some participants will experience a significant increase in speed and others less so.
-Just participate, enjoy the rides and let improvement in speed take its natural course.
+We suggest that you not obsess about speed - rather, participate, practice the skills, enjoy the rides and let improvement in speed take its natural course.